Real Estate Investment

 June 9, 2026 · 5 min read · By Pure Equity Realty

-Luxury home rentals in South Florida command $5,000–$15,000+/month depending on location and amenities.
+Luxury home rentals in South Florida command $5,000,$15,000+/month depending on location and amenities.
 But do million-dollar homes make sense as investment properties?
 Here's what the numbers actually show.

 Luxury rental rates by South Florida market

-- Palm Beach County (Palm Beach, Boca Raton, Jupiter): A $1M–$1.5M single-family home typically rents for $6,000–$10,000/month.
-Waterfront or gated community properties at $1.5M–$2.5M: $9,000–$16,000/month.
+- Palm Beach County (Palm Beach, Boca Raton, Jupiter): A $1M to $1.5M single-family home typically rents for $6,000 to $10,000 per month.
+Waterfront or gated community properties at $1.5M to $2.5M run $9,000 to $16,000 per month.

-- Broward County (Fort Lauderdale, Weston, Plantation): $1M–$1.5M homes typically rent $5,500–$8,500/month.
-Waterfront Fort Lauderdale properties command a premium.
+- Broward County (Fort Lauderdale, Weston, Plantation): $1M to $1.5M homes typically rent for $5,500 to $8,500 per month.
+Waterfront Fort Lauderdale properties command a premium above that range.

-- Miami-Dade (Coral Gables, Pinecrest, Miami Beach): $1M–$1.5M homes: $6,000–$10,000/month.
-Luxury condos in Brickell or Miami Beach with water views: $8,000–$20,000/month.
+- Miami-Dade (Coral Gables, Pinecrest, Miami Beach): $1M to $1.5M homes fetch $6,000 to $10,000 per month.
+Luxury condos in Brickell or Miami Beach with water views can reach $8,000 to $20,000 per month.

-- Martin County (Jupiter Island, Stuart): Waterfront $1M+ properties: $7,000–$14,000/month.
+- Martin County (Jupiter Island, Stuart): Waterfront $1M+ properties rent for $7,000 to $14,000 per month.

 Does a million-dollar South Florida home make sense as a rental?